556

 SMTP Error 556: Domain Does Not Accept Mail

-Hard Bounce Critical Severity Address RFC 7505
+Permanent failure Critical severity Address RFC 7505

+SMTP Error 556 means “Domain Does Not Accept Mail.”
 The recipient domain has explicitly declared it does not accept any email by publishing a null MX record.
 This is a permanent failure - the domain cannot receive email and the address should be removed from your list immediately.

 SMTP code 556 indicates that the recipient domain has published a null MX record, explicitly declaring that it does not accept email.
 This is defined in RFC 7505 and means the domain is intentionally configured to not receive any email.